25 Feb The relationship between addiction and narcissism

 - Behaving in arrogant, conceited, boastful, and pretentious ways

-Please keep in mind, however, that this list is hardly comprehensive, and NPD is difficult to diagnose.
-Someone who’s clinically narcissistic (with NPD) is very mentally ill, so educate yourself before jumping on the “he—or she—is a narcissist,” bandwagon.
+Please keep in mind that this list is hardly comprehensive and NPD is difficult to diagnose.
+Someone who’s clinically narcissistic (with NPD) is very mentally ill, so educate yourself before accusing someone of being a narcissist.

 What about Addiction and NPD?